flytbase/flytsim-docker/README.md

 $ ./start.sh
 ```

-#### Docker Toolbox for Mac [No Idea :(]
+#### Docker Toolbox for Mac [Unsupported]

 ## Activate your FlytSim

 Now that you have a working FlytSim setup, with [FlytConsole](http://localhost/flytconsole) showing a valid Connection status, activate your FlytSim.
-Once FlytConsole performs license validity checks and ask you to reboot, execute the *start* script again.
+Once FlytConsole performs license validity checks and asks you to reboot, execute the *start* script again.

 *Note:* Without activation none of the demoapps would work.